Allocation of the residual global CO2 budget between countries

 Considerations in dividing the residual CO2 budget

-- The Paris Agreement specifies in Article 4.1 that developed countries will have a proportionally higher reduction in emissions as it states 'peaking [in greenhouse gas emissions] will take longer for developing countries', and states repeatedly that decisions will be taken according to 'the principle of equity'.
+- The Paris Agreement specifies in Article 4.1 that developed countries will have a proportionally higher reduction in emissions as it states 'peaking [in greenhouse gas emissions] will take longer for developing countries', and states repeatedly that decisions will be taken according to "the principle of equity" or "on the basis of equity".

-- On the basis of justice: Developed countries have already placed into the atmosphere enormous emissions during the building of houses, hospitals, schools and transport connections, so it would be unjust to deny these to developing countries.
+- Justice: Developed countries have already placed into the atmosphere enormous emissions during the building of houses, hospitals, schools and transport connections, so it would be unjust to deny these to developing countries.

 - The effects of climate change are generally greater on developing countries.

 - Developed countries are richer and in a better position to reduce emissions quickly.

 - If the developed countries take more than a fair per-capita share of the residual CO2 budget, it would be a repeat of the abuses of slavery, colonialism, and exploitation of natural resources that have been inflicted on developing countries.

 - There cannot be any confidence that developing countries will adhere to an agreement that does not treat them fairly.

 Who is advocating a fair (per capita) allocation of the residual carbon budget?

 - The Fridays for Future group of youth climate activists - see document 61.

-Who is advocating that developed countries take much more than a per capita allocation of the residual CO2 budget?
+Who is advocating that developed countries take more than a per capita allocation of the residual CO2 budget?